inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 ## Upgrade to InvenioRDM v14 proper

-*Required for upgrade*: Yes!
-This *is* the main upgrade section afterall.
+*Required for upgrade*: **Yes!** This *is* the main upgrade section afterall.

 Here are the core sequential steps to upgrade to InvenioRDM v14.

 !!! info "Virtual environments"

     All commands below assume you are running them according to their installation environments.
-Typically it means `invenio` commands should be executed inside the application's virtual environment or via `pipenv run` or `uv run` in case you are not inside a virtual environment or environment with executables installed globally.
+Typically it means `invenio` commands should be executed:

+    - inside the application's virtual environment OR
+    - via `pipenv run` or `uv run` in case you are not inside a virtual environment OR
+    - environment with executables installed globally

 ### Check your database for the `alembic_version` table